 - Aldosterone inhibitors are recommended for many patients.
 Digitalis may be prescribed for some patients.

-- A hydralazine and nitrate combination (BiDil) may be used for African-American patients who are taking an ACE inhibitor, beta blocker, and diuretic and who still have heart failure symptoms.
+- A hydralazine and nitrate combination (BiDil) may be used for African-American patients who are taking an ACE inhibitor and beta blocker and who still have heart failure symptoms.

-- Implantable cardiac defibrillators (ICDs) may be considered for patients with very low ejection fraction or those who have had dangerous arrhythmias.
+- ICDs may be considered for patients with very low EF or those who have had dangerous arrhythmias.

 - Cardiac resynchronization therapy (pacemaker), with or without ICD, for some patients.